MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Single-App-Kiosk.md

 * [Microsoft Intune or other MDM providers](/windows/configuration/kiosk-single-app#mdm)

 > [!TIP]
 > You can also configure a kiosk account and app for single-app kiosk within [XML in a provisioning package](/windows/configuration/lock-down-windows-10-to-specific-apps) by using a [kiosk profile](/windows/configuration/lock-down-windows-10-to-specific-apps#profile).
-Be sure to check the [configuration recommendations](/windows/configuration/kiosk-prepare) before you set up your kiosk.

 ## Additional Resources